PolyglotExperiment/Polyglot1/README.md

 ## Task

-🎯 **Obtain the total cost of all maintenance performed on all landmarks in a given location.**
+🎯 **Obtain the total costs of all maintenance performed on all landmarks in a given location.**

 ### Steps